 London pre-open: Stocks seen weaker as investors mull GDP

-London stocks were set to fall again on Wednesday following the selloff in the previous session, as investors mull the latest UK GDP reading.
+London stocks were set for more losses on Friday following a downbeat US session, as investors mulled the latest UK GDP figures.

 The FTSE 100 was called to open down around 20 points at 6,862.00.